SupritaB/Data-Cleaning/README.md

  I have used Microsoft SQL Server Management Studtio to import and clean the Nashville Housing Data in which is in Excel.

-There were a number of issues in this dataset that were handled using various SQL concepts such as subqueries,CTE,Window funcation and others.
+There were a number of issues in this dataset that were handled using various SQL concepts such as subqueries,CTE,WINDOW function and other clauses such a GROUP BY, SUBSTRING,CASE WHEN etc.

 Below is the list of issues and the type of DATA QUALITY issue in the dataset that were handled.